AGSD/Totally-induced-edge-sampling/README.md

 # Totally-induced-edge-sampling
-Implementation of TIES graph sampling algorithm, sourced from https://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=2743&context=cstech, which has been optimised by making use a compressed sparse row representation of the graph.usage
+Implementation of TIES graph sampling algorithm, sourced from https://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=2743&context=cstech, which has been optimised by making use a compressed sparse row representation of the graph.

 ties_sequential uses the TIES algorithm to find a sample from a given input graph.
 Usage: ties_sequential inputFilename outputFilename samplingRatio